The best room dividers and how to style them

 If you’re already short on floor space, however, finding room for lots of plant pots can be tricky – this is where dividers come in handy.
 Choose a divider frame and use it to hang trailing plants, faux ivy or plant pots in macramé hangers to create your very own indoor jungle.
 For an even more magical effect, you can add a net of fairy lights!

-If you’re not quite ready to splash the cash on a screen, repurposing a portable clothes rail can have a similar impact, for less cash!
+Expert tip!If you’re not quite ready to splash the cash on a screen, repurposing a portable clothes rail can have a similar impact, for less cash!

 Create a self-care corner